 It has also been criticized for containing potentially high levels of metals and contaminants.
 Regardless, common fertilizers also contain varying degrees of metals and other contaminants.

 Faecal sludge is a bit safe as it does not contains chemical inputs compared to industrial wastewater sludge.
 Because of this, they are preferred for use as fertilizers.
 In fact, about 80% of the 1.4m tonnes of sludge produced in the UK each year, is spread on fields as manure.

 2. Helpful in Controlling Soil Erosion

 Sludge has been found to have properties such as bulking and water retention.
 The capacity of sludge to retain more water also helps in holding more soil.
 It is, for this reason, preferred for controlling the erosion of soil, especially in sloppy areas where soil erosion could be common.

-Sludge will eventually dry off and become part of the land.
-This makes it excellent for landscaping instead of getting soil from other locations.
+Sludge will eventually dry off and become part of the land, which makes it excellent for landscaping instead of getting soil from other locations.

 It contains nutrients that allow for the growth of plants and grass, and as a result, it can accelerate their growth.
 It can also accelerate reforestation if the location on which the sludge is deposited is used for such purposes.

 4. Used as An Alternative Fuel Source in The Cement Industry

 Serving as fuel in the cement industry is an attractive disposal method for sewage sludge.
 It is a practice that has been adopted in several European countries like Germany and Switzerland.

 Sewage sludge has a relatively high net calorific value of 10-20MJ/Kg and a lower carbon dioxide emission factor in comparison to coal in cement kilns.
 This makes it a preferred source of fuel, especially with the current shift to more environmental-conscious practices.